ihebhamdi/SafeNet/README.md

 # SafeNet
-SOAR solution for SOC
+SOAR solution for SOC:
-Configuring a SOAR (Security Orchestration, Automation, and Response) solution for an SOC
+- Objective
-Goals:
+Configuring a SOAR (Security Orchestration, Automation, and Response) solution for an SOC -- Goals:

 - Deployment and administration of an IT infrastructure Web server: ApacheWS